SuffolkLITLab/prompts/README.md

 Here is a non-exhaustive list of trust and safety issues you should consider when using LLMs:

 1. Their potential to perpetuate bias / produce output that is somehow wrong
-2. Their potential for data leakage (the inadvertent exposing sensitive info)
+2. Their potential for data leakage (the inadvertent exposing of sensitive info)
 3. The risks that come with running unknown "code"

 It's also important to note that LIT Prompts is a wrapper for LLMs (i.e., one can use it to access LLMs we didn't build).
 Different models will have different behaviors, and different providers will have different policies surrounding data handling.
 You should research these when choosing a model with an eye on how these differences will inform 1 and 2 above.
 You can see some introductory discussion of 1 in the first 20 min of [this video](https://www.youtube.com/watch?v=9rBFAZSh1Wc).
 As for 3, consider the fact that prompts are just normal text.
 This text acts a code, shaping the response you get when providing it to an LLM.
 Consequently, if you create a template that takes in unknown text (e.g., the text of a webpage you just visited), there's a chance that text will override or effect your LLM's output in unexpected ways.
 See [prompt injection](https://en.wikipedia.org/wiki/Prompt_engineering#Prompt_injection).